sgrif/diesel.rs-website/src/guides/getting-started.md

 Since migrations are written in raw SQL, they can contain specific features of the database system you use.
 For example, the `CREATE TABLE` statement above uses PostgreSQL's `SERIAL` type.
 If you want to use SQLite instead, you need to use `INTEGER` instead.
 The [diesel GitHub repository](https://github.com/diesel-rs/diesel/tree/master/examples) contains modified examples for all supported backends.
-Be sure to checkout these examples if you use another backend than PostgreSQL.
+Be sure to select the backend you are using at the top of the page to see examples specific for that backend.

 If you prefer to generate your migrations based on Rust code instead, the diesel CLI tool provides an additional `--diff-schema`  on the `diesel migration generate` command that allows to generate migrations based on the current schema definition and your database.
 To generate a migration equivalent to the shown Raw SQL migration you need to